 We also selected a red wine blend called 1,000 Stories to go with dinner.
 We had never had this before but we will definitely have it again.
 I love blends and this one was superb.
 Well rounded but hearty enough with a beautiful smooth finish.

-We decided to start with an appetizer that I had on my previous visit, which we all loved, called Sausage ala Joe - Chicago hot sausage, tri-colored peppers, onions and pepperoncinis.
+We decided to start with an appetizer that I had on my previous visit, which we all loved, called Sausage ala Joe – Chicago hot sausage, tri-colored peppers, onions and peperoncini.
 This was even better than I remembered it!
 Kevin LOVED it!
-The mix of the ingredients cooks together to a tangy, spicy deliciousness.
+The mix of the ingredients meld together to a tangy, spicy deliciousness.
 Superb!
-We had leftovers which I cooked up with scrambled eggs the next day.
+We had leftovers, which I cooked up with scrambled eggs the next day.

 Next up, the main course and the anticipation ends.
 We ordered our Delmonico medium rare, closer to rare.
 When it arrived it looked incredible!!
 They serve it with a vegetable and that night it was fresh green beans.
-We always share everything so that we can taste more, and when we split it we noticed that it was cooked closer to medium to medium well.
-We both couldn't help ourselves and we ate a few bites.
-We almost didn't send it back because even over cooked it was so good!!
-They cook it Pittsburgh style so it has this great char on the outside with whatever secret seasonings Beau uses and they let the steak be the star, meaning without sauce, which is how I think every steak should be served.
+We always share everything so that we can taste more, and when we split it we noticed that it was cooked more medium to medium well.
+We both couldn’t help ourselves and we ate a few bites.
+We almost didn’t send it back because, even over cooked, it was so good!!
+They cook it Chicago style so it has this great char on the outside with whatever secret seasoning Beau uses and they let the steak be the star, meaning without sauce, which is how I think every steak should be served.
 We did decide however, to send it back because we should have it done right to write a good review.
 Here is the original steak along with a side of their Vesuvio Potatoes, which are garlicky deliciousness.

-I went to Madonna with the steak temperature and they immediately without question, and many apologies, took it back and recooked a new one.
+I went to Madonna about the steak temperature and they immediately, without question, and many apologies, took it back and recooked a new one.
 It was done quickly and came out perfectly!
 This is far and away one of the best Delmonico steaks that I have ever had.
-The meat was the star and it's quality was very apparent.
+The meat was the star and its quality was very apparent.
 In my opinion the Delmonico/Ribeye cut is the most flavorful, tender and juicy cut of meat, especially when prepared properly.